What Does it Take to Be a Transportation Manager?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 In 2016, there was an estimated number of 115,500 jobs in the United States for Transportation Manager.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Transportation Manager by 2026.
-There will be an estimated 9,700 positions for Transportation Manager per year.
+The BLS estimates 9,700 yearly job openings in this field.

 The states with the most job growth for Transportation Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.